psget/psget/Readme.md

 1. Support for other than PSM1 types of modules
 2. Support for modules with more than one file with NuGet packages
-3. Support for registry of modules.
-So for example install-module PsUrl will successfully resolve URL and install right module
-4. Support for NuGet repositories
+3. Support for NuGet repositories
-5. Support for versions of the modules
+4. Support for versions of the modules

 Credits
 =======